kylase/CircosAPI/hello-world.md

 print $c->compile;
 {% endhighlight %}

-I recommend you to use single quote for the values as you may be passing values as valid Perl function during the course of making the visualization.
+I highly recommend you to use single quote for the values as you may be passing values as valid Perl function during the course of making the graphics.

 Passing a value to only karyotype (`'hg19'`) for `Base` will initialize other parameters such as `chromosomes_unit` to their default values.
 Please refer to [Base](http://www.github.com/kylase/CircosAPI/wiki/) and [others](http://www.github.com/kylase/CircosAPI/wiki/) for their respective default values and the parameters that you are required to pass values to it.